-Widget targeting: page rules, audience filters, triggers, scheduling, and use cases
+Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Targeting determines where your widgets appear on your website, who sees them, and when they are displayed.
 Proper targeting helps ensure that widgets appear in the right context and at the right moment for the right audience.
 Instead of showing the same popup to every visitor immediately, you can tailor widgets based on factors such as page location, visitor behavior, device type, marketing campaign, customer status, and how much time a visitor has spent on the page or site.

 Getsitecontrol offers flexible targeting settings that give you full control over this.
-You can choose which pages the widget appears on, define audience conditions, control when it starts and stops showing, and schedule it for specific dates and times.
+You can control when the widget starts and stops showing, choose which pages it appears on, define visitor conditions, and schedule it for specific dates and times.

 When used effectively, targeting reduces disruption, improves engagement, and increases conversion rates by displaying widgets only when they are relevant to the visitor.